Shared Medical Appointment (SMA)

 Example SMA Structure

-Before launching your SMA program, you must confirm with your billing and compliance colleagues that the codes you plan to use are approved within your clinic or health system, and that your note templates meet established documentation guidelines.
-It is best practice to have your billing and compliance team communicate directly with insurers to align on expectations before you begin.
+Before launching your SMA program, you must confirm with your billing compliance colleagues that the codes you plan to use are approved within your clinic or health system, and that your note templates meet established documentation guidelines.
+It is best practice to have your billing compliance team communicate directly with insurers to align on expectations before you begin, as suggested by:

-For reference, the American College of Physicians recommends that "physicians inform each insurer in advance of their intent to begin furnishing group visits and how they plan to bill for them, thus giving the carrier an opportunity to communicate any concerns it may have or request an alternative billing arrangement."
-The American Academy of Family Physicians similarly advises that, "for compliance purposes, we recommend that you ask for [the payer's] instructions in writing and keep them on file as you would any other advice from a payer."
+• American Academy of Family Physicians - "…for compliance purposes, we recommend that you ask for [the payer's] instructions in writing and keep them on file as you would any other advice from a payer."

 There Are No Dedicated SMA Billing Codes